ErrorTzy/writings/notes/Epistemology/LectureNote.md

 ## 2.1 Current models

 ### 2.1.1 JTB:
-S knows that P IFF:
+S knows that P ⟺
 1. P is true
 2. S believes that P, and
 3. S is justified in believing that P

 ### 2.1.2 Chisholm's version
-S knows that P IFF:
+S knows that P ⟺
 1. P is true
 2. S accepts P, and
 3. S has adequate evidence for P

 ### 2.1.3 Ayer's version
-S knows that P IFF:
+S knows that P ⟺
 1. P is true
 2. S is sure that P is true, and
 3. S has the right to be sure that P is true